 Last year I created a project to Internet enable my doorbell (iDoorbell v1).
 The idea was to send an alert to my iPhone using Prowl whenever someone presses the doorbell.
-An Arduino equipped with a WiFi shield was used to monitor the bell circuit and invoke the Prowl HTTP web service.
+An Arduino equipped with a WiFi shield was used to monitor the bell circuit and invoke the Prowl HTTP web service when the doorbell circuit was closed.
 The system worked well enough but after a couple of months it just stopped working.
 As far as I could tell the Opto-Isolator I was using to sense the bell push had blown.
 There was obviously too much current in the bell circuit for the isolator’s internal LED.
 I decided to redesign the whole project and start again.

 - Use a current sensor to detect a change in current in the bell circuit when the button is pressed.
 The Bell circuit is powered by a transformer that produces AC current.
 The current sensor outputs a voltage on its signal line proportional to the current passing through it.
 This voltage can then be easily measured on an Arduino input pin.
 The current sensor provides complete isolation between the AC bell circuit and the simple DC Arduino circuit.
 The current sensor I chose was the ACS712 that is easy to pick up in a breakout board on eBay for just a few pounds.